F-Gray/QCCSRC/README.md

 void GridMPI<class T>::CopyRegion(GridRegion RegionFrom, GridPosition PosTo, bool Flip[3]);  //Move data in RegionFrom to new position PosTo in global grid and invert in specified Cartesian directions
 ```

-<i>ObtainSubGrid</i> functions extract regions from the grid into local <i>Grid</i> classes.
-This is done on a per-thread basis, meaning that each MPI thread may specify its own GridRegion to extract, and this will be copied from the global grid into the local <i>Grid</i> GridOut.
-This function includes the possibility of specifying extra boundary layers using the int Boundary[6] parameter.
+`ObtainSubGrid` functions extract regions from the grid into local `Grid` classes.
+This is done on a per-thread basis, meaning that each MPI thread may specify its own `GridRegion` to extract, and this will be copied from the global grid into the local `Grid` "GridOut".
+This function includes the possibility of specifying extra boundary layers using the `int Boundary[6]` parameter.
 These specify a thickness in +X, -X, +Y, -Y, +Z and -Z respectively of extra nodes which are copied from the global geometry.
 The advantage of using this parameter is that extra boundary nodes will be obtained from over the grid boundaries if necessary.
 This is useful for obtaining extra "ghost" data transfer layers using loop boundary conditions in simulation models.

-<i>ReadSubGrid</i> functions read data from local <i>Grid</i> data into the global grid.
-This is again done on a per-thread basis, so individual threads specify the <i>GridRegion</i> their data is written to.
-The optional bool Flip[3] parameter can flip the data in each of the 3 Cartesian directions.
+`ReadSubGrid` functions read data from local `Grid` data into the global grid.
+This is again done on a per-thread basis, so individual threads specify the `GridRegion` their data is written to.
+The optional `bool Flip[3]` parameter can flip the data in each of the 3 Cartesian directions.

-Regions of the global grid can also be coped from one position to another using the <i>CopyRegion</i> function, again with the option to flip the data in the Cartesian directions.
+Regions of the global grid can also be coped from one position to another using the `CopyRegion` function, again with the option to flip the data in the Cartesian directions.
 All MPI threads must specify the same regions and positions for this function.

-Note that for <i>ObtainSubGrid</i>, <i>ReadSubGrid</i> and <i>CopyRegion</i> functions, all MPI threads in the MPI_Comm group must make simultaneous calls.
-If a thread does not need to read or write data using <i>ObtainSubGrid</i> and <i>ReadSubGrid</i>, it can specify a zero region (e.g. GridRegion(0, 0, 0, 0, 0, 0)).
+Note that for `ObtainSubGrid`, `ReadSubGrid` and `CopyRegion` functions, all MPI threads in the MPI_Comm group must make simultaneous calls.
+If a thread does not need to read or write data using `ObtainSubGrid` and `ReadSubGrid`, it can specify a zero region (e.g. GridRegion(0, 0, 0, 0, 0, 0)).
 This because the threads may be needed internally to transfer data to other threads.

 These functions are optimised for large-scale parallel systems, which may have thousands of threads.
 The implementation of these functions runs internal copy operations in parallel, using sub-groups of threads depending on the overlap of the required regions with the data partitions.